Schitt's Creek season 3: Casting

 The season featured 9 starring roles, including 8 returning cast members from the second season.
 Tim Rozon who appeared as main cast member during the first two seasons, only returned as a special guest star.

 Noah Reid joined the recurring cast as David's business partner and love interest, Patrick Brewer.
-Reid had never watched the show before he auditioned and was unsure how long the character would be a part of the series.

 Release

-The season premiered on January 10, 2017 on an 8:00 pm ET/PT time slot with an encore broadcast at 11:00 pm ET/PT on Pop.
+The season premiered on January 10, 2017, on an 8:00 pm ET/PT time slot with an encore broadcast at 11:00 pm ET/PT on Pop.
 The third season was released to home media in Canada on April 11, 2017.
-However, the season has yet to be released in the United States.